GustavoRuedaEnriquez/RE-to-DFA-parser/README.md

-# RE to NFA parser.
+# RE to NFA parser